 Inteleos will:

-Assume all costs associated with developing and delivering the SVT Tech and SVT Physics examinations
+Assume all costs associated with developing and delivering the SVT Tech and SVT Physics examinations, including the cost of item developing workshops (inclusive of personnel expenses).

 Realize all revenues associated with the SVT Tech and SVT Physics examinations (test-taker fees).

-Assume all costs associated with developing and delivering the SVT Tech and SVT Physics practice examinations

-Realize all revenues associated with the SVT Tech and SVT Physics practice examinations (purchase fees)
+Realise all revenues associated with the SVT Tech and SVT Physics practice examinations (purchase fees)

 SVTGBI will: